davik20/blockswap/README.md

 - Language: Typescript
 - Frontend Framework: NextJs
-- WalletConnect SDK: wagmi
+- WalletConnect SDK: wagmi, etherjs
-- Other Tools: ethersjs
+- Other Tools: graphq

 ## Approach and Implementation

-1. **Cloning the brand central page**: To clone the existing brand central page, I used the "Save As" feature in my web browser to download the HTML, CSS, and JavaScript files.
-I then imported these files into my project and made minor adjustments to the original structure to better suit the new design.
+1. **Cloning the brand central page**: To clone the existing brand central page, I closely examined the original page, taking note of the key components, and then recreated the structure using clean, semantic HTML markup, CSS, and typescript.

 2. **Creating a new theme for the NFT listing dashboard**: I started the design process by analyzing the brand identity and target audience of the website.
 I took inspiration from the provided Figma design and other modern NFT platforms.
 For the color scheme, I chose a dark theme with vibrant accent colors to create contrast and attract user attention.
 I used a clean Montserrat font to ensure legibility and improve the overall aesthetic.
 I fetched the latest URI artifacts using typescrit and displayed the NFT metadata in a visually appealing manner by creating custom cards with a hover effects.